askcloudarchitech/mediumautopost/README.md

 ## How to Install

-`brew tap askcloudarchitech/askcloudarchitech`
-`brew install mediumautopost`
+`brew tap askcloudarchitech/askcloudarchitech && brew install mediumautopost`
 Or download binary from the releases tab.
 Or use as a package with `package github.com/askcloudarchitech/mediumautopost/pkg/mediumautopost`